dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/reward_systems/compensation/benchmarking.md

 # Compensation Benchmarking
+Benchmarking is the process of discovering how insane other companies' pay bands are.

 Probably the most important part of benchmarking is choosing the companies in the 'peer group'.
 If you are comparing yourself to Google, Facebook, OpenAI...
 You will end up with very different numbers then if you choose a bunch of